gregsdennis/QuantumChess/README.md

 > 1. White pawn at 12.5%
 >
 > This is because there _was_ a 50% chance the black pawn was there, but with a 12.5% chance, it was captured by the white pawn.

+## Some other notes

+I feel that this app properly models the quantum nature of the game.
+We had explored the idea of just maintaining and calculatingn probabilities, but we determined that there are cases where this wouldn't suffice.

+Suppose we have in our board space a board that has a white pawn at **C4** at a 25% probability and a black rook at **C1** also at a 25% probability.
+We want to move the rook to **C5**.
+If we just look at probabilities, then there's a 6.25% probability that the rook will be blocked.
+But in the _actual_ quantum board space, the rook's 25% and the pawns 25% may be completely disjoint.
+This would mean that there's a 100% chance that the rook would move _in the boards that had the rook there_ because there's no board where the rook would be blocked.
+This can't be modeled with mere probabilities, so we have to track each board.

+Thanks to @Kairus101 for inspiring this project and helping work out details of how the game should work.